FlaareZero/Kingdom_Hearts_Collection_Linux/how_to.md

 	4. Close the terminal by typing exit

 If everything went okay, tick Play and you should be up and running!
 Enjoy!

+**All the remaining titles**
+Same exact steps as for Kingdom Hearts 3 except you won't need to install corefonts and faudio, so you can easily avoid those steps.
+Make sure for every game to create a different Wine Bottle (for example, 1.5+2.5 will have another _prefix you'll have to specify in the game options), and for **2.8 and DDD / Melody of Memory** make sure to do this additional step:
+    - tick on the arrow up and select **open bash terminal**
+    - put yourself on the _prefix folder (in this case, for example, **cd "/home/matt/Games/KH2.8/_prefix"**) and then drag and drop the mf-install.sh onto the terminal window.
+    - After it has finished, write exit and press enter.

  Little proofs for you all:
 ![](https://github.com/FlaareZero/Kingdom_Hearts_Collection_Linux/blob/main/photo_2021-06-22_17-51-08.jpg)